Diamond Maps: Efficient Reward Alignment via Stochastic Flow Maps: Posterior Diamond Maps

 \subsection{Training Posterior Diamond Maps via Distillation}

 We next discuss training of Posterior Diamond Maps.
 Flow maps are distilled ODE trajectories.
 Therefore, we first express sampling from $p_{1|t}$ via an ODE leveraging the recently introduced GLASS Flows \citep{holderrieth2025glass}.
-Here, the \textbf{GLASS velocity field} is given by
+GLASS Flows samples from $p_{1|t}(\cdot|x_t)$ with conditional flow matching model where the condition is given by $x_t,t$ (i.e. it is fixed) and a new ``inner'' state $\bar{x}_s$ evolves from noise $\bar{x}_0$ to a sample $\bar{x}_{1}\sim p_{1|t}(\cdot|x_t)$ with inner time $s$ ($0\leq s\leq 1$).
+In our notation, we denote inner states with $\bar{x}$ while keeping $x$ for outer states.
+The \textbf{GLASS velocity field} is given by

 for which the sampling procedure is

 which generates samples from the posterior $p_{1|t}$. \citet{holderrieth2025glass} show how to obtain $\bar{u}_s(\bar{x}_s|x_t,t)$ from a pre-trained flow-matching model $u_t(x_t)$ via simple linear transformations of inputs and outputs.
 Specifically, define the \textbf{sufficient statistic} as the weighted average